 When a loved one is dying, it is customary for close family members to remain at their bedside, sometimes for days.
 This time together is precious, allowing loved ones to share final moments and work through accepting the loss and what this absence will mean in their lives.

-End-of-life journeys are complex, though.
+End-of-life journeys are complex.
 In some cases, a loved one’s decline suddenly and inexplicably seems to stop.
 They become more stable and may want to talk or even begin eating again.
+This period of perking up can be accompanied by such a notable change in cognition that hospice professionals have coined the term "terminal lucidity" to describe it.
 We grasp at what seems to be a turnaround in their health and sigh with relief.
 It appears as if they are going to hang on for a while, right?

 End-of-Life Rallies Can Be Conflicting for Families